**Page description appears here**

 [6] FOSSEN, T.I.
 (1994).
 Guidance and Control of Ocean Vehicles, John Wiley and Sons, Inc.

-[7] HODGART, M. and ONG, W. (1994).
-Gravity Gradient and Magnettorquing Attitude Control for Low Orbit Satellites.
-2nd ESA Int.
+[7] HODGART, M. ONG, W. (1994).
+Gravity Gradient and Magnettorquing Attitude Control for Low Orbit Satellites, 2nd ESA Int.
 Conf.
 Spacecraft Guidance, Navigation and Control Systems, ESTEC.

 [8] HUGHES, P. C. (1986).
 Spacecraft dynamics, John Wiley and Sons, Inc.

-[11] MARTEL, F., PARIMAL, K. P. and PSIAKI, M. (1988).
-Active Magnetic Control System for Gravity Gradient Stabilized Spacecraft.
-In proc.: Annual AIAA/Utah State University Conference on Small Satellites.
+[11] MARTEL, F., PARIMAL, K. P. PSIAKI, M. (1988).
+Active Magnetic Control System for Gravity Gradient Stabilized Spacecraft, In proc.: Annual AIAA/Utah State University Conference on Small Satellites.

-[12] MUSSER, K.L. and WARD, L.E.
+[12] MUSSER, K.L.
+WARD, L.E.
 (1989).
-Autonomous Spacecraft Attitude Control using Magnetic Torquing Only.
-In proc.: Flight Mechanics Estimation Theory Symposium, NASA.
+Autonomous Spacecraft Attitude Control using Magnetic Torquing Only, In proc.: Flight Mechanics Estimation Theory Symposium, NASA.

 [17] SOGLO, P.K.
 (1994).
 3-aksestyring av gravitasjonsstabilisert satellitt ved bruk av magnetspoler, Hovedoppgave NTNU.